 To switch storage class for an entire bucket

 With S3 Browser you may also change storage class for an entire bucket, the steps are very similar to the described above:

 Buckets, Change Storage Class to.., [Storage Class]Right-click on the bucket and choose desired storage class.

 3. S3 Browser will apply selected storage class for all files inside the bucket.

 If your Amazon S3 Bucket contains a lot of files, this operation may take a while.
-You can significantly increase performance using S3 Browser Pro.
+You can significantly increase performance with S3 Browser Pro.
 It allows you to increase the number of concurrent working threads and thereby process your files much more faster.

 To automatically apply storage class during uploading.